-Laboratory work progresses towards substantial experiments which need careful planning, analysis and interpretation of results, as well as professional standard reporting.
-Practical work is currently integrated into each core module in the first two years, providing experience in all the main laboratory procedures and techniques.
-Training is designed progressively to extend your level of proficiency in practical chemistry, preparing you to undertake an independent research project at the end of your degree.
+Laboratory work progresses towards substantial experiments that need careful planning, analysis and interpretation of results, as well as professional standard reporting.
+Practical work provides experience in all the main laboratory procedures and techniques, and is designed to extend your level of proficiency in practical chemistry, preparing you to undertake an independent research project in the final stages of your degree.

 Small group tutorial classes are given in all years, allowing practice, discussion and analysis of the lecture material, as well as the development of communication skills.
 Sessions are delivered by three allocated staff members, one specialist in each of the areas of organic, inorganic and physical chemistry.
 The same three tutors usually remain assigned to each group throughout your degree.

-All our Chemistry courses have a major element of independent, supervised research.
-In the final year of the BSc course you will join a research group working in your preferred area of chemistry, and be allocated a topic to investigate.
+All our Chemistry courses have a major element of independent, supervised project work.
+In the final year of the BSc course you will work on a project in your preferred area of chemistry, and be allocated a topic to investigate or develop.
 Working under the guidance of an expert in the field, you will present results of your work orally and in writing.
-In the past, this has even led to undergraduates co-authoring published papers.
+In the past, this has led to undergraduates co-authoring published papers.

 How will I be supported?

-Every student has a number of academic tutors, one of whom also acts as your Personal Tutor.
+Every student has three academic tutors, one of whom also acts as your personal tutor.
 You will see one of your tutors each week, either as part of a small tutorial group or on a one-to-one basis in a personal tutorial.
-All staff operate an open door policy, meaning you can always approach staff with issues, academic or otherwise.
-Personal Development Planning is based around maintenance of the Royal Society of Chemistry’s Undergraduate Skills Record.
-This will be discussed in personal tutorials.
+All staff operate an open-door policy, meaning you can always approach staff with issues, academic or otherwise.

 You will be given access to a comprehensive handbook appropriate to your year of study, containing details of the School’s procedures and policies.